mjkrause/data-portal-summary-stats/README.md

  two solutions to this problem.

-The **first** and preferred solution aims to process all matrices by choosing a combination of RAM and a setting a suitable value for the input argument `--min_gene_count`.
-The following figure shows results of some tests we ran using a matrix of project _Census of Immune Cells_ on September 4, 2019, which was the project with the largest matrix file in the HCA on that day.
-The blue area denotes processing failures, and the orange area denotes processing successes:
+The **first** and preferred solution aims to process all matrices by choosing a combination of sufficient RAM and setting input argument `--min_gene_count` to a suitable value.
+The following figure shows results of some tests we ran using a matrix of project _Census of Immune Cells_ from September 4, 2019, which was the project with the largest matrix file in the HCA on that day.
+The orange area denotes successful processing and the blue area denotes failed processing:

   ![tests](./illustrations/large-file-experiment_figure.png)